ivozandhuis/reuseDeVries/paper.md

-# Reuse of archived data as Linked Data
+# The Linked Data version of De Vries' elite-dataset on Amsterdam 1850-1895

 Ivo & Richard (in alfabetische volgorde :-P)